jwmcglynn/donner/docs/architecture.md

 ### Unit tests

-All components should be unittested, and test coverage is measured using [Codecov](https://app.codecov.io/gh/jwmcglynn/donner).
+All components should be unit-tested, and test coverage is measured using [Codecov](https://app.codecov.io/gh/jwmcglynn/donner).

 ### Image comparison tests